asn42/website/content/activités/lock-picking/_index.en.md

 +++
-title = "Lock picking / crochetage"
+title = "Lock picking"
-description = "Ateliers lock picking pour s'initier l'art du crochetage avec l'" sort_by = "date" weight = 60
+description = "Lock picking workshop to be initiated to the art of lock picking with " sort_by = "date" weight = 60
 [extra]